IBM/unitxt/docs/docs/adding_dataset.rst

 This guide will assist you in adding or using your new dataset in unitxt.

-The information needed for loading your data will be defined in  :class:`TaskCard <unitxt.card.TaskCard>` class:
+The information needed for loading your data will be defined in the :class:`TaskCard <unitxt.card.TaskCard>` class:

 .. code-block:: python